kuleshov/audio-super-res/README.md

   --speaker              number of speakers being trained on (single or multi).
 Defaults to single --pools_size          size of pooling window --strides             size of pooling strides
+  --full                false by default--whether to calculate the "full" snr after each epoch.
+The "full" snr
+                        is the snr acorss the non-patched data file, rather than the average snr over all the patches which is calculated by default
 ```
 Note: to generate the data needed for the grocery imputation experiment, download train.csv.7z from
 https://www.kaggle.com/c/favorita-grocery-sales-forecasting/data into the data/grocery/grocery directory,